Functional Dates Production Enriched with Low-Roasted Full Date Seed Powder: A Sustainable Approach to Dates By-Product Valorization

 Abstract

-The date palm industry generates substantial seed waste, an underutilized resource rich in dietary fiber, lipids, proteins, and bioactive compounds, including natural antioxidants.
-Currently, these seeds are largely discarded or used as low-value livestock feed.
-This study investigated the chemical composition, phenolic content, and flavonoid profiles of date seeds from the Saidy cultivar.
-Furthermore, it evaluated the sensory attributes of novel functional dates created by incorporating low-roasted full date seed powder (LRFDSP) into pitted fruits.
-Chemical analysis revealed date seeds to be a significant source of fiber (74-80% dry weight), fat (10-13%), protein (5-6%), and ash (0.9-1.8%).
-The Saidy variety demonstrated notable carbohydrate and phenolic compound content, suggesting its potential for valorization through incorporation of seed powder into food formulations.
-Fortification with LRFDSP significantly enhanced the fiber content and antioxidant potential of the functional dates while maintaining acceptable sensory characteristics.
-This approach offers a sustainable strategy for repurposing date seed waste, creating value-added functional foods with enhanced nutritional and technological properties.
+The date palm industry generates substantial seed waste representing an underutilized resource rich in dietary fiber, bioactive compounds, and natural antioxidants.
+Currently, these seeds are predominantly discarded or utilized as low-value livestock feed.
+This study investigated the chemical composition, phenolic content, and flavonoid profiles of date seeds from the Saidy cultivar and evaluated the development of novel functional dates by incorporating low-roasted full date seed powder (LRFDSP) into pitted fruits.
+Chemical analysis revealed date seeds as a significant source of dietary fiber (74-80% dry weight), crude fat (10-13%), crude protein (5-6%), and ash (0.9-1.8%).
+The Saidy variety demonstrated notable carbohydrate content and substantial phenolic compound concentrations, indicating strong potential for food fortification applications.
+Fortification with LRFDSP at levels of 0.8 g and 1.6 g per fruit significantly enhanced the fiber content (from 3.00% to 12.29%) and antioxidant potential (total phenolics increased from 275.93 to 495.96 mg GAE/100g DWB) while maintaining acceptable sensory characteristics.
+Sensory evaluation demonstrated improved appearance, flavor, and overall acceptability scores with increasing fortification levels.
+This approach offers a sustainable strategy for repurposing date seed waste, creating value-added functional foods with enhanced nutritional properties.
+The developed functional dates represent a promising solution for both waste management and the growing consumer demand for natural, fiber-rich foods.

 Keywords